devjoes/secret-sealer/README.md

 # Secret sealer

-This plugin finds secrets and runs [Bitnami's Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) on them.
+This Kustomize plugin finds secrets and runs [Bitnami's Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) on them.

 You can then declare the plugin like this: